oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/debug_commands.md

 ### oro:api:config:dump
 This command shows API configuration for a particular entity.

-Just run this command and specify entity class or entity alias as an argument:
+Run this command and specify entity class or entity alias as an argument:

 ```bash
 php app/console oro:api:config:dump "Oro\Bundle\UserBundle\Entity\User"